 There is no reason your deaf cat shouldn't have a happy, fun-filled life.
 Some pets are born deaf or are genetically predisposed to deafness.
 For example, blue-eyed white cats can be born with a condition that results in deafness at an early age.
-But she doesn't know she's different, and with a few accommodations, shouldn't have any trouble in most households.
+Deaf cats won't know they are different, and with a few accommodations, shouldn't have any trouble in most households.

-Normal cats hear much better than we do.
-However, youthful pets hear better than middle-aged and older animals.
-Cats typically hear the same low-pitched sounds as humans, as well as frequencies as high as 100,000 cycles per second—people can only hear sound waves up to 20,000 cycles per second.
-Your cat can hear sounds in a 10½-octave range—a wider span of frequencies than any other mammal.
+It's important to understand cat hearing when living with a deaf cat.
+Normal cats hear much better than we do and youthful pets hear better than middle-aged and older animals.
+Cats typically hear the same low-pitched sounds as humans, as well as frequencies as high as 100,000 cycles per second.
+People can only hear sound waves up to 20,000 cycles per second.
+Your cat can hear sounds in a 10.5-octave range, a wider span of frequencies than any other mammal.
 That allows your cat to hear nearly ultrasonic rodent squeaks.

 Indoors Is Best for Hearing-Impaired Cats

 There are far too many threats outdoor for deaf cats.
 They can't hear barking dogs, honking car horns, or people yelling, "watch out doggie!"
 Provide them with a comfortable seating area next to a window where they can look outside and see all that's going on.

 Deaf cats are still happy pets.
 Some hearing loss is a natural, normal part of the aging process for both cats and humans.
 Making simple accommodations for a hearing-impaired pet isn’t difficult.
 Besides, it’s what we do for all our friends and family, and our cats are no exception.

 How to Prevent Your Cat From Becoming Deaf